danielbarczynski/practicing-git/commands.md

 git push --force => if there is no commits, just deletes last commit from remote (also from history)
 git merge --abort => aborts merge conflict
 git restore . => disacard changes
-git clean -fd => deletes untracked files from directory
+git clean -fd => deletes untracked files and directories
+git clean -fx => deletes all untracked (also ignored) files and directories